 Glaston is actively involved in developing its industry.
 We promote the development of both the industry and its technologies in our operations and with our partners.

-Glaston is actively participating in international glass industry organizations such as NGA/GANA in the United States, China Glass Association in China, ABRAVIDRO in Brazil, Verband Deutscher Maschinen- und Anlagenbau glass technology forum in Germany and in the flat glass associations in Germany and Finland.
+Glaston is actively participating in international glass industry organizations such as International Commission on Glass, NGA/GANA in the United States, China Glass Association in China, Verband Deutscher Maschinen- und Anlagenbau glass technology forum in Germany and in the flat glass associations in Germany and Finland.

 In addition, Glaston is an active member, authorized by the Finnish national working group, in glass industry committees of CEN (European Committee for Standardization) and ISO (International Organization for Standardization) as well as in working groups preparing safety glass (tempered and laminated glass) standards.